 Which is precisely where Haynes can be of assistance, because if you download our Haynes Autofix product for the Q7 Mk1, we’ll be there to help you suss out what sort of common problems the Q7 suffers, whether it’s fitted with a TDI motor or a TFSi petrol engine.
 Then we can help you to repair any niggles, meaning you avoid paying huge cash for garage labour charges.

-What recalls has the Audi Q7 been subject to?
+What recalls has the Audi Q7 been subject to in Australia?

-The 1073 examples were invited back to dealers to have the fuel rails replaced, because these could suddenly spring a leak, and you don’t want fuel leaking around an engine bay.
+Audi recalled several examples of the Q7 to dealers in January 2015 to have the fuel rails replaced, because these could suddenly spring a leak, and you don’t want fuel leaking around an engine bay.

-But that’s it as far as recalls are concerned, which is a pretty low number for a car as technological as the Q7 Mk1.
+But that’s it as far as recalls are concerned, which is a pretty low number for a car as technological as the Mk1 Q7.

 What common problems does the Audi Q7 Mk1 have?